withastro/docs/src/pages/en/reference/cli-reference.md

 ## `astro telemetry`

-Sets telemetry configuration for the current user.
-Telemetry is anonymous data that provides insights into which features are most often used.
+Sets telemetry configuration for the current CLI user.
+Telemetry is anonymous data that provides the Astro team insights into which Astro features are most often used.

 Telemetry can be disabled with this CLI command: